vickysyloo/walkthisway/README.md

 Submit a Pull request so that we can review your changes
 NOTE: Be sure to merge the latest from "upstream" before making a pull request!

-Please don't do this [from reddit](http://i.imgur.com/snLplqq.jpg).
+Please don't do this ([from reddit])(http://i.imgur.com/snLplqq.jpg).
 In that spirit, we'd like to acknowledge the following inspirations for this project:
 * Jane's Walks
 * Airbnb
 * Google maps